Dappered

 BONUS A journal

 To plan your workouts the night before.
-To remind yourself that the endorphins kick in at 20 minutes.
+To remind yourself that the endorphins kick in sooner than you’d think.
 To flip back through the pages and see how far you’ve come.
 Physical writing with a pen and paper does amazing things to your brain.
 Old habits fall away, and new, healthier habits appear.
 Get a journal.
 Use it.

 And really, you don’t even need that much.
 A good pair of running shoes, a pull up bar, and the discipline to do bodyweight exercises (burpees, pushups, situps, pullups, squats, lunges, etc) along with frequent runs and walks, and you should be good.
 Now, not that most (any?) of you care, but here’s the skeleton of my workout plan for each week.
 It’s exactly what I used to do at a big state of the art gym, but I’ve since adapted with the above equipment at home.
 It’s possible.
 I’m proof.
 You do you of course, and don’t die or get hurt.
 But if you do, you can’t blame us.
 Sorry.